Flowers for honey

 Photo 7: Orange blossom

-In Las Rozas de Madrid we are lucky enough to enjoy the many natural areas covered with holm oaks, rockrose and lavender.
-These Easter days I had the opportunity to stroll around them and meet lavender very often, among many of them, I photographed this one.
+In Las Rozas de Madrid we are lucky enough to enjoy many natural spaces covered with holm oaks, rockrose and lavender.
+During the Easter holidays I had the opportunity to walk through them and I often found lavender, among many of them, I photographed this one.

 Lavender in an oak grove